bielsnohr/guitab/NOTES.md

 be handled in the main program rather than in the `save_tab` method.
 From the perspective of a class module that could be used in a arbitrary context, the decision to prompt for user input seems ill advised.

+# 2019-05-21
+The `write`, `forward`, and `backward` methods of the tab class all currently print a portion of the tab before exiting.
+This is undesirable from the perspective of using the tab class outside of the pyTab main program.
+These print commands (which are already a class method) should be moved the pyTab main program itself.